su-ntu-ctp/6m-software-1.4-scrum/lesson.md

 ## Part 2 - SCRUM

-SCRUM is one of the many Agile Methodologies.
+SCRUM is one of the many Agile Methodologies, it focuses on the setting up a constant cadence of activities and artifacts that allow teams to deliver products at a constant pace.

 <img src="./assets/scrum.webp" style="background-color:white;"/>